 About me

-As an Ayurveda coach, I guide you in your quest for greater balance and health.
+As an Ayurvedic lifestyle therapist, I guide people in their quest for greater balance and health.

-I do this based on the principles of Ayurveda, Orthomolecular Therapy, and my own experiences.
-I know firsthand what it feels like to be out of balance: constant fatigue, poor sleep, unexplained pain, binge eating, skin problems, and emotional outbursts.
-In July 2018, I was at work for the umpteenth time with shoulder pain, a swollen wrist, and sore fingers.
-Against all odds, I was, of course, working as usual, but that day my manager insisted I see my doctor.
+In July 2018, I was back at work for the umpteenth time with shoulder pain, a swollen wrist, and sore fingers.
+Despite all the warnings, I was, of course, working as usual, but that day my manager insisted I see my doctor.
 I had to go straight to the hospital for a blood test, and that same afternoon, I was told that high inflammation levels had been found in my blood.

 A few weeks later, I was told I had rheumatoid arthritis—an autoimmune disease that literally inflames everything in the body.
 After months of denial, I couldn't ignore it any longer.